 Retail Banners are sizable forms of signage that are used for publicizing purposes, such as an upcoming event, achievement or location.
-Durable and typically displayed over a short period of time – as opposed to permanently – banners tend to be rectangular-shaped and have sewn (hemmed) sides, making them more resistant to the effects of weather when posted in outdoor settings.
-Additionally, although they can be composed of various kinds of material, banners tend to be printed on reinforced vinyl with fiber threads (Scrim) to prevent tearing in the wind.
+Durable and typically displayed over a short period of time – as opposed to permanently – banners tend to be rectangular-shaped and have sewn (hemmed) or sealed sides, making them more resistant to tearing from the effects of weather when posted in outdoor settings.
+Additionally, although they can be composed of various kinds of material, banners tend to be printed on reinforced vinyl with fiber threads (scrim) to prevent tearing in the wind.
 Sewing the sides of the banners prevents the fiber scrim edges from fraying from the edges and reinforces the grommet holes.

-Whether it’s advertising a door-buster sales spectacular or a grand reopening, banners are ideally placed in highly trafficked areas and should be both noticeable and visually appealing.
+Whether it’s advertising a door-buster sales spectacle or a grand reopening, banners are ideally hung above highly traffic areas and should be both noticeable and visually appealing.
 Although they can include pictures, symbols or logos, banners usually convey messages through the use of words, but in a manner that can be digested and comprehended quickly.

 Here are a few example instances of when banners might be used: